 Bali is approximately 8 degrees south of the equator.
 So you can expect a tropical, warm and humid climate all year around with two main distinctive seasons: Dry Season and Rainy Season.

-Bali's central mountains (volcanoes) include several peaks over 3,000 metres in elevation.
-Up here the temperatures are considerably cooler, and there is much more rainfall than in the coastal areas.
+Bali's central mountains (volcanoes) include several peaks over 3,000 meters in elevation.
+Up here, the temperatures are considerably cooler, and there is much more rainfall than in the coastal areas.

-However best time to come to Bali is April, May, June and September, just before and just after high season.
-It's still dry season, it's slightly less humid, and room prices can be 30-50% cheaper than during high season.
+However, for many reasons, best time to come to Bali is April, May, June and September, just before and just after high season.
+It's still dry season, it's slightly less humid, and room prices and villa rentals can be 30-50% cheaper than during high season.
 Many shops offer sales and promotions, restaurants are less crowded in those mid-season months, and in general Bali is a bit more relaxed.
 October is not too bad either, still much less rain than November (usually, check the rainfall chart).